howdyai/botkit/docs/provisioning/cisco-spark.md

 Take note of the bot username, you'll need it later.

-*Note about your icon*: Cisco requires you host an avatar for your bot before you can create it in their portal.
+**Note about your icon**: Cisco requires you host an avatar for your bot before you can create it in their portal.
 This bot needs to be a 512x512px image icon hosted anywhere on the web.
 This can be changed later.

+You can copy and paste this URL for a Botkit icon you can use right away: `https://raw.githubusercontent.com/howdyai/botkit-starter-ciscospark/master/public/default_icon.png`

 ### 3. Copy your access token